-- 1. have a clear understanding of the history of causal thinking. - 2. form a critical understanding of the key debates and controversies surrounding the idea of causality. - 3. recognize and apply probabilistic causal models. - 4. explain how understanding of causality differs among different disciplines. - 5. demonstrate how theoretical thinking about causality has shaped scientific practices.
+- 1. have a clear understanding of the history of causal thinking. - 2. be able to form a critical understanding of the key debates and controversies surrounding the idea of causality. - 3. be able to recognize and apply probabilistic causal models. - 4. be able to explain how understanding of causality differs among different disciplines. - 5. be able demonstrate how theoretical thinking about causality has shaped scientific practices.